Today, you will learn how to create a DIY Self-Watering Plastic Bottle Seed Starter that is simple, and your kids are going to love.

 What items do you need to make a self-watering seed starter?

 - Saran wrap (we used Press ‘n Seal)

 - Seeds (we used peppers)

 - Potting soil

-Now, my friends, there are many ways you can make your own DIY self-watering seed starter we chose a popsicle stick and we use Saran wrap but you can just poke a hole into the bottle cap and a string instead.
+Now, my friends, there are many ways you can make your own DIY self-watering seed starter.
+We chose a popsicle stick, and we use Saran wrap, but you can poke a hole into the bottle cap and a string instead.

 But since my boys are small and this technique will require more work we create this DIY seed starter this way.

 These are also items that we have available in our home too!

 Next, you are going to use your scissors and cut the plastic bottle of water in half.
 Make sure you remove the water label.

 Use your scissors and cut a piece of the Saran wrap or, in this case, Press ‘n Seal wrap big enough to wrap around the lower part of the head of the battle shown in the next photo before.